 Operating Cycle

 When the piston moves from the outer dead center toward the inner dead center, the space between the cylinder head and the piston grows.
 The gas inside expands and its pressure drops.
 Once the pressure falls below the pressure in the inlet pipe, the suction valve opens.
 Gas enters the cylinder.
 The piston reaches the inner dead center and the suction valve closes.
-The suction stage ends.
+The entire suction stage of the piston type air compressor is completed.

 Next, the piston moves toward the outer dead center.
 The space in the cylinder becomes smaller.
 The gas is compressed and its pressure rises.
 When the pressure exceeds the pressure in the outlet pipe, the discharge valve opens.
 Gas is pushed out.
 The piston arrives at the outer dead center and the discharge valve closes.